What degree or educational requirements are required to apply to RIT’s graduate programs?

 Will photocopies of my academic documents, that have been notarized by an authorized official in my home country, be considered official?

 No. Academic documents (photocopies or originals) must be attested (bearing an original colored stamp and/or signature) by the granting college or university.
 Unfortunately, we cannot accept notarized documents.
+However, you may upload scanned copies of official documents to your online application and wait to send official hard copy transcripts until after an admissions decision has been made.

 Is an international credential evaluation by an authorized agency a requirement for international students and admission to RIT graduate programs?